bocinsky/guedesbocinsky2018/README.md

 ##### Run the analysis directly

-To run the analyses directly, render the `guedesbocinsky2018.Rmd` RMarkdown vignette at the end of the run command:
+To run the analyses directly, render the `guedesbocinsky2018.Rmd` RMarkdown vignette at the end of the run command like so (in the terminal):

 ``` bash
 docker run bocinsky/guedesbocinsky2018:1.0.0 r -e "rmarkdown::render('/guedesbocinsky2018/vignettes/guedesbocinsky2018.Rmd', \